Who’s behind the hard-working tech? What makes Quicket’s team tick? Why ticketing? Here's more about Quicket and the people behind it.

 The Quicket platform:

 And for something so comprehensive, what is the thinking behind the design and user experience?
-Simplicity.
+Quite simply, simplicity itself.

 “Organising an event is one of the most stressful jobs out there and we’re trying to make ticketing one less thing for organisers to worry about.” says James Tagg.